Dewb/CosmicPraise/README.md

   $ sudo pip install virtualenv
   ```

 2. Install pypy.
 You may be able to install it directly from your system's package manager (e.g. `sudo apt-get install pypy` or `brew install pypy`.)
 If not, you can download it from http://pypy.org/download.html and place it into /usr/local/bin.
+For the next step you may also need to make sure you have your platform's dev tools installed (e.g. `sudo apt-get install build-essentialls python-dev`)

 3. Once you have virtualenv and pypy installed, create a new environment for Cosmic Praise and install the dependencies: